 The Challenger ATR 4 is a great trail running shoe for runners of all abilities.
 Those with a desire for the most impact absorption they can find will probably love them even more.
 Due to said impact absorption, they have become extremely popular as ultra running shoes, and are a great choice for loooong races.
 Because of stability concerns, we stick to the trails when we use them, and opt for something else when we venture cross-country.

 The Challenger ATR 4 on a winter run with the snow covered Sneffels range of the San Juan Mountains in the background.

 These shoes retail for $130, making them one of the more expensive options in this review, but only by a hair.
 Thankfully, the days of $160 price tags for Hokas are gone!
 While those who love these shoes and their maximum cushioning will surely find sufficient value, we must point out that durability concerns in both the midsole foam and the outsole abound in online user reviews, potentially calling into question their value.
 We also feel that for people not attached to the maximum cushioning there are higher performing shoes available for less money.

 The Hoka One One Challenger ATR 4 is a unique shoe due to its copious amounts of underfoot cushioning.
-This design feature has single-handedly revolutionized the trail running shoe landscape and is plenty worthy of our Top Pick Award for Maximum Cushioning.
+This design feature has single-handedly revolutionized the trail running shoe landscape.
 Those who have run in previous versions of these shoes will find a different fit to this year's model, although the overall performance of the shoe remains the same, or even slightly improved due to a lower weight.
 Runners looking to try them out for the first time will discover a comfortable, super cushioned and springy ride in a surprisingly light package.